Tian Yinong: Club career

 Tian Yinong started his professional football career in 2009 when he was loaned to Liaoning Whowin's satellite team Panjin Mengzun in the China League Two.
 He joined fellow League Two club Fushun Xinye in 2011.
 Tian transferred to China League One side Shenyang Shenbei on 20 January 2012.
 He scored his first goal for Shenyang on 2 June 2012 in a 2–0 home victory against Shaanxi Laochenggen in the 2012 Chinese FA Cup.
 On 25 October 2014, he scored his first league goal in a 1–1 away draw against Chongqing Lifan.
 Tian played for amateur club Shenyang City in 2015 after Shenyang Zhongze dissolved and helped the club win promotion to China League Two.

 Tian transferred to Chinese Super League newcomer Yanbian Funde on 5 January 2016.
 However, he couldn't register at the first team in the 2016 season due to transfer quota limits.
 Tian was promoted to the first team squad in the 2017 season.
 He made his debut for Yanbian on 5 March 2017 in a 0–0 away draw against Chongqing Lifan.
 Tian scored his first goal for the club on 2 June 2017 in a 2–1 away win against Guizhou Zhicheng.

 On 25 February 2018, Tian transferred to Super League side Jiangsu Suning following Yanbian's relegation.
+He would make his debut for the club in a league game on 4 March 2018 against Guizhou Hengfeng in a 3-1 victory.
+He would go on to establish himself as integral member of the team and would help the club win their first league title at the end of the 2018 Chinese Super League season.
+On 28 February 2021, the parent company of the club Suning Holdings Group announced that operations were going to cease immediately due to financial difficulties.

+On 29 March 2021, Tian joined top tier club Wuhan FC on a free transfer.
+He would make his debut in a league game on 23 April 2021 against Hebei F.C. in a 1-1 draw.
+After only a season he would leave to join fellow top tier club Tianjin Jinmen Tiger on 11 April 2022.

+On 10 January 2025, Tian joined second tier club Liaoning Tieren.